Local ACT-SO Program kicks off Jan. 20

 Students of high school age, in grades 9-12, who have a special talent, or skill — be it academic or artistic – can find opportunities to develop and shine in the Jeff Davis County Academic, Cultural, Technological and Scientific Olympics (ACT-SO) program.

 The enrichment program designed to stimulate high academic and cultural achievement, ACT-SO, is sponsored by the Jeff Davis County Branch NAACP, and is being facilitated this year by Ms. Patricia Horton, of Carson.

-Students may sign-up to participate when ACT-SO Kicks off Monday, Jan.
+Students may sign-up to participate when ACT-SO kicks off Monday, Jan.
 20th, at approximately 1:00 p.m., in the gymnasium at Prentiss High School.
-The Kickoff, or orientation, will begin at approximately 1:00 p.m., or immediately following a program honoring Dr. Martin Luther King, Jr., which follows a parade that begins at 10:00 a.m.
+The Kick-Off, or orientation, will begin at approximately 1:00 p.m., or immediately following a program honoring Dr. Martin Luther King, Jr., which starts after a parade that begins at 10:00 a.m.

 Students from Prentiss and Bassfield high schools already have begun to make their interests known in ACT-SO’s Performing Arts category; however, participants can select up to three (3) categories of competition, including the Sciences, Humanities, Visual Arts and Entrepreneurship.